mveres01/multi-contact-grasping/README.md

 # A Few things to Note:

+This project is still under construction, so things may still be changing.
+Additionally:

 1. __Complex meshes are difficult to properly simulate__:  Pure / convex meshes are preferred.
 2. __The object is static during the pregrasp, and dynamically simulated during the lift__: This avoids potentially moving the object before the fingers come into contact with it.
 3. __The same object pose is used for each grasp attempt__: This avoids instances where an object may accidentally fall off the table, but can be removed as a constraint from the main script.